 While the gross rent multiplier is one of the important formulas real estate investors in Greater Cincinnati Area need to know.
 This is a simplified way to analyze the value of a property without a full analysis, helping investors compare buildings and provides a rough estimate of the value of the real estate.
 This number must be used as a comparative and only provides a part of the overall picture of the potential of the property.

 Cash on Cash Return

-This metric allows you to evaluate the cash income that would be earned on the amount of cash invested in the property before making a purchase and is an important formula that Northern Kentucky real estate investors need to know because it includes using leverage or a loan in the calculations.
+This metric allows you to evaluate the cash income that would be earned on the amount of cash invested in the property before making a purchase and is an important formula that Greater Cincinnati Area real estate investors need to know because it includes using leverage or a loan in the calculations.
 If the number is lower than ten percent, you may wish to reconsider.
 The cash invested would need to include any cash put down on the property, closing costs, as well as repairs, or any initial outlay of cash.
 Cash flow is the annual rental income divided by all annual expenses.
 Be certain to include taxes, insurance, the mortgage, and all other expenses.